aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/directory_and_file/directory_and_file.md

 Despite of architecting applications to be modular and testable, we should also focus on how to organize our codebase in a way that makes it easy to locate quickly.

 As applications grows, it becomes a burden to maintain if you put all things into file, like putting all components into a file.
-Therefore, remember to use a file to store one feature.
+Therefore, remember to use a file to store one feature. **One feature per file**.